 - To the Instant Pot, add water and place trivet inside or skip trivet.

 - Lay chicken pieces in a single layer (if using frozen make sure they are separated) and sprinkle with garlic powder, salt and pepper.
 Toss to coat evenly with tongs or hands.

-- Close the lid, set pressure vent to Sealing and press Pressure Cook on High or Manual for 10 minutes for fresh under 2.5″ thick, 12 minutes for fresh 3″ and plus thick or 15 minutes for frozen chicken breasts or thighs.
+- Close the lid, set pressure vent to Sealing and press Pressure Cook on High or Manual for fresh chicken breast under 2.5" thick – 10 minutes, for fresh chicken breast 3" and plus thick – 12 minutes, and for frozen chicken breast – 15 minutes.

-- Open the lid and your chicken breasts are ready for meal prep, casseroles, salads etc.
+- After wait 5 minutes and do Quick Release by turning sealing valve to Venting.
+Open the lid and your chicken breasts are ready for meal prep, casseroles, salads etc.

 - Shred chicken breasts using two forks or meat claws on a cutting board or plate.